What Is Structural Load?

 The main aim of occupancy is building used for various purposes.
 That group is described below,

-- Assembly Buildings – An assembly building shall include any building or part of a building where groups of people gather for recreation, amusement, social programmer, religious function, travel land many more, for example, assembly halls, theatres, city halls, etc.
+- Assembly Buildings – An assembly building shall include any building or part of a building where groups of people gather for recreation, amusement, social programming, religious function, travel land many more, for example, assembly halls, theatres, city halls, etc.

-- Business Buildings – Business building shall include any building or part of a building, which is used for the transaction of business for the keeping records of accounts and similar purposes; offices, banks, courthouses, and library, etc.
+- Business Buildings – Business buildings shall include any building or part of a building, which is used for the transaction of business for the keeping records of accounts and similar purposes; offices, banks, courthouses, and library, etc.

 - Educational Buildings – These shall include any building used for school, college, classic for education or recreation, etc.